Have you seen these Virginia Attractions in Colonial Beach?

 For a four-wheel sport of a different sort, you can head down Route 205 just outside of town (towards Oak Grove) make a right onto Longfield Rd.
 (Rt.
 631 - also known as "Dragstrip Road") and on your right hand side you'll see a sign for the Colonial Beach Dragway Watch cars and motorcycles fly down the straightaway at breakneck speeds and compete for the cup!
 They also have "run what you brung" events and you can get behind the wheel if you have a need for speed.

 Just a bit further on down Rt.
 205, (go straight across when you get to the intersection of Rt.
 205 and Rt.
 3. There will be a Shell "Stop In" gas station on your left) you'll find the Ingleside Winery - one of the largest and oldest in Virginia!
 They have a beautiful facility there.
 I've even been to a wedding which took place in the lovely courtyard area.
 Visit their gift shop and tasting room.
 Also, check the events calendar for activities like courtyard concerts and wine classes.

-Speaking of kids, there's so much for them to do here!
-There's a giant playground across the street from Nancy's Ice Cream, as well as Castlewood Park and Robin Grove Park down the road from there on Monroe Bay Avenue.
+If you've got kids, there's so much for them to do here!
+There's a giant playground across the street from Nancy's Ice Cream, mini golf, a video game and pinball arcade as well as Castlewood Park and the dog park, Robin Grove Park down the road from there on Monroe Bay Avenue.

 History buffs can check out the house once owned by telephone inventor Alexander Graham Bell, the Colonial Beach Museum in town as well as the historical Virginia attractions of 5th U.S. President James Monroe's birthplace (just outside of town on Route 205 west, it will be on your left); 1st U.S. President George Washington's Birthplace and Stratford Hall Plantation (the virtually self-contained antebellum community where General Robert E. Lee was born!) are further down the road.
 Take Route 205 west to a left on Route 3 and just follow the signs.

 As long as you're headed in that direction, grab a picnic lunch and make a stop at one of my favorite Virginia attractions, the